|User Groups:||Faculty Services|

 Having discussions in a large instructional space always comes with challenges, such as making sure only one person is talking at a time, and of course the need for both you and the other students to be able to hear what students around the room are trying to say.
 Adding a mic, or even multiple mics in a large auditorium, helps address these issues.

 Catchbox can also be used by students reporting back the results of a group discussion or a Think-Pair-Share activity.

 When passed down a row, or even tossed at random, Catchbox can encourage students who don’t usually contribute to do so.
 The security of being the clearly designated speaker, and the boost of not needing to project to be heard can encourage even shy students to speak.

-If you’ve never used Catchbox before, please have a look at the Catchbox FAQ and schedule a consultation with the LSA Learning and Teaching Consultants.
+If you’ve never used Catchbox before, schedule a consultation with the LSA Learning and Teaching Consultants.
 They can help you plan activities, and think about how to best employ your instructional team to support them.